Gaspard II de Coligny: Massacre

 The Catholics now feared Huguenot retaliation for the attempt on Coligny's life, a fear only compounded by the 4000 troops Téligny had stationed outside the city.
 It was decided over the course of three council meetings on 23 August to pre-emptively assassinate their leadership, in what became known as the St. Bartholomew's Day massacre.
 The original proposer of the plan is unknown, but consent on the council from Catherine, the king, Retz, Nevers, Guise, Anjou was unanimous on the course of action.
-In the final meeting, at midnight, Guise, Aumale, Angoulême, Anjou and Montpensier drew up the kill lists and divided responsibility between themselves.
+In the final meeting, at midnight, Guise, Aumale, Angoulême, Anjou and Montpensier drew up the kill lists and divided responsibility among themselves.
 Guise would strike at Coligny, before crossing to the left bank and taking out targets in the faubourg Saint-Germain.
 Montpensier would handle targets in the Louvre, including Navarre and Condé, who would be compelled to convert.

 In the early hours of the 24th, Guise's men mustered at the Hôtel d'Aumale.
 In total he had 60 men, including his uncle Aumale, and Anjou.
-Just before dawn they struck at Coligny's residence, Anjous guards having withdrawn from the house to afford them access.
+Just before dawn they struck at Coligny's residence, Anjou's guards having withdrawn from the house to afford them access.
 Coligny ordered his household to escape across the roof.
 First to burst into his chambers was Johann von Janowitz who remarked "Oh Admiral, Admiral, You sleep too deeply...
 Are you not the Admiral?"
 Coligny retorted "Yes I am him, But you are too young a soldier to speak thus to an old captain.
 At least have respect for my age."
 Before being pushed from the window the final words Coligny heard were "I am old enough to put you to rest."

-Having fallen into the courtyard what happened next is a matter of debate.
-Some Protestant contemporaries claim after pushing his boot into his foes head, Guise arranged for his head to be severed and taken to Catherine who embalmed it and sent it to the Pope.
-However a Protestant eyewitness to what unfolded asserted Guise did not dismount his horse.
-Having satisfied himself that his foe was dead he and his company left the corpse and went on to their next target.
-As the massacre proper began the militant mob then cut off the genitals, head and hands and dragged the body around for the following days as they had a model of Coligny years prior.
+Having fallen into the courtyard, what happened next is a matter of debate.
+Some Protestant contemporaries claim after pushing his boot into his foe's head, Guise arranged for the head to be severed and taken to Catherine, who embalmed it and sent it to the Pope.
+However, a Protestant eyewitness to what unfolded asserted that Guise did not dismount his horse.
+Having satisfied himself that Coligny was dead, he and his company left the corpse and went on to their next target.
+As the massacre proper began, the militant mob then cut off the genitals, head and hands and dragged the body around for the following days as they had done to a model of Coligny years prior.
 Over the next few hours a general massacre would develop, fomented by the city militia and radicals among the population.
 It would consume first Paris, and then spread to various other cities around France.

 Coligny's papers were seized and burned by the queen mother; among them, according to Brantôme, was a history of the civil war, "very fair and well-written, and worthy of publication".